noorvir/noorvir.github.io/_posts/2018-03-31-TSDF-Fusion-with-a -Robot-Arm.md

 | Primesense  Carmine| -  |  0.3 - 3.5 | 30  | 180 x 25 x 35|

-Our use case in particular requires operating between 0.15 - 3 meters from the object surface which, along with its small form factor, is the primary motivator for pico flexx.
-It however does not come with an in-built RGB camera, so you'd need to do a manual calibration (which might be a deal breaker for some).
+Our use case in particular requires operating between 0.15 - 3 meters from the object surface, which the pico flexx is ideal for.
+It however does not come with an in-built RGB camera, so you'd need to manually calibrate a separate RGB camera (which might be a deal breaker for some).

 ## Camera Calibration